Artists, Painters and Sculptors in Texas

 Ben L. Culwell (1918 – 1992) Born in San Antonio this abstract expressionist painter is known for his participation in the Museum of Modern Art’s 1946 Fourteen Americans exhibition.
 At the time Culwell was living in Dallas.
 His work is included in the permanent collection of Houston’s Menil Collection, the Dallas Museum of Art, the Houston Museum of Fine Arts, as well as the Museum of Modern Art.
 In 2007, his work was included in an exhibition at Baylor University, Texas Modern: The Rediscovery of Early Texas Abstraction 1935–1965.

 Barbara Maples (1912-1999) Born in Temple, Texas and a graduate of Baylor University and Columbia University, Maples also took classes at the Colorado Springs Fine Arts Center.
-Known as a modernist painter, she taught in the Dallas public schools, at the Dallas Museum of Fine Arts and Southern Methodist University.
+Known as a modernist painter, she taught in the Dallas public schools, at the Dallas Museum of Fine Arts and at Southern Methodist University.

 Beth Lea Clardy (1919-2004) A resident of Fort Worth, Clardy studied at Texas Christian University with Samuel P Ziegler.
 She later took classes at the Pennsylvania Academy of Fine Arts.

 Bill Komodore (1932-2012) Born in Athens, Greece, Dallas painter and SMU professor, Komodore studied with George Rickey, Mark Rothko, and David Smith at Tulane University.
 Known for his figurative works, Komodore played with the mythical idea of Arcadia as a place of creative perception.
-His work is represented in the collections of the Whitney Museum of American Art; The National Gallery of Art, Walker Art Center, the Dallas Museum of Art and the Museum of Fine Arts, Houston.
+His work is represented in the collections of the Whitney Museum of American Art; The National Gallery of Art, the Walker Art Center, the Dallas Museum of Art and the Museum of Fine Arts, Houston.

 Blanche McVeigh (1895-1970) Fort Worth Circle printmaker and art teacher, McVeigh was born in St. Charles, Missouri but spent most of her life in Fort Worth.
 She studied art at the Philadelphia Academy of Fine Arts, the Art Institute of Chicago and later at Washington University in St. Louis.
 She also attended the Art Students League in New York City.

 Boyer Gonzales Jr (1909-1987) A native of Galveston, Gonzales grew up in an artist’s colony in New York where his father was a member.
 There he was befriended by artists including Robert Henri and George Bellows.
 He attended the University of Virginia where he was introduced to Paul Cézanne.
 His paintings we included in exhibitions in Washington DC, Philadelphia, New York and the Texas Centennial in Dallas.
-Relocating to San Antonio, he continued to build his reputation and show work at the Golden Gate Exhibition, 1939 World’s Fair and the Corcoran Gallery.
+Relocating to San Antonio, he continued to build his reputation and show work at the Golden Gate Exhibition, the 1939 World’s Fair and the Corcoran Gallery.
 Beginning with realism, Gonzales moved to bold abstraction.
 His works are held at the Tacoma and Seattle Art Museums, the Dallas Museum of Art and the Witte Memorial Museum.

 Carl Benton Compton (1905-1981) Native to Iowa and an authority on the Tarascan art of Mexico, Compton studied at the Art Institute of Chicago and elsewhere before receiving a Master of Fine Arts from La Escuela Universitaria de Bellas Artes in San Miguel de Allende, Mexico.
 He taught for many years at the North Texas State Teachers College in Denton.